The Hunger Games Lesson Plan Ideas

 The Hunger Games lesson plans should include a background of the genre.
 Students might not be familiar with dystopian literature.
 Explain the background and genre so their knowledge expands.
 If students enjoy dystopian literature, you can explore speculative fiction with them too.

 After students finish the series, you can suggest other dystopian books.
 I enjoyed Divergent, The Fifth Wave, and The Grace Year.
-If you learn that students enjoy that genre, you can add dystopian novels to your First Chapter Friday list.
+If you learn that they enjoy that genre, you can add dystopian novels to your First Chapter Friday list.
 Whenever I teach any dystopian literature, I pull out all of my dystopian classroom library books for display.
-That way, our discussions can broaden, and hopefully, students pick up more books.
+That way, our discussions can broaden, and hopefully, young readers pick up more books.

 Writing can be a part of teaching The Hunger Games